Gabriella439/managed/README.md

 # managed v1.0.0

-This library contains the `Managed` `Monad`, which is a small building block for wrapping resources that you acquire in an exception-safe way using a callback.
+This library contains the `Managed` monad, which is a small building block for wrapping resources that you acquire in an exception-safe way using a callback.

 The `Managed` type is really simple::